-[2] 2023 Annual Report on Calendar Year 2022 Methane Intensities - ONE Future Williams targets methane emissions through the Emissions Reduction Program, a multi-year investment project that aims to considerably reduce nitrogen oxides (NO_v) and methane emissions from Transco and Northwest Pipeline (NWP) compressor stations.
+[2] 2023 Annual Report on Calendar Year 2022 Methane Intensities - ONE Future project that aims to considerably reduce nitrogen oxides (NO2) and methane emissions from Transco and Northwest Pipeline (NWP) compressor stations.
 In 2023, our leadership provided financial guidance to spend up to \$300 million on our Emissions commitment to cutting Williams' emissions.
 By conducting a phased replacement of legacy natural gas-fired compressor units with natural gas-fired turbines and electric motor drive compressors equipped with seal gas recovery systems, we anticipate achieving an estimated 50% reduction in methane from Emission Reduction Program compressor stations by 2030.[3]
 The updates also target NO, emissions (discussed in Non-GHG Air Emissions), improve reliability and reduce costs.